Efficient Construction of the BWT for Repetitive Text Using String Compression: Concluding Remarks

 \section{Concluding Remarks}

 We introduced a method for building the BCR BWT that maintains the data of intermediate stages in compressed form.
-The representation we chose not just reduces space usage, but also reduces computation time.
-Our experimental results showed that our algorithm is competitive with the state-of-the-art tools under not so repetitive scenarios, and that it greatly reduces the computational requirements when the input becomes more repetitive, standing out as the most efficient tool to date (and to our knowledge) in this context.
+The representation we chose reduces not only working memory but also computation time.
+Our experimental results showed that our algorithm is competitive with the state-of-the-art tools under not-so-repetitive scenarios and greatly reduces the computational requirements when the input becomes more repetitive.
+This last feature proved an efficient solution for processing terabytes of redundant data under limited computational resources.
+For now, the hard drive is the main aspect that degrades our performance in large inputs and prevents us from running even more significant collections.
+However, we are confident we can solve these problems with a more careful implementation of our algorithm.

+An important observation is that our framework enables the construction of the $r$-index~\cite{g2018op} for large collections in practice, as it is possible to obtain this data structure in $O(r)$ bits using the BWT as input.
+This idea certainly facilitates the indexation of large-scale pangenomes.
+However, more is needed to make the $r$-index a practical solution for pangenomes as it does not support all the relevant queries necessary for Genomics analyses.